mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 *"The one headed to Milwaukee," replies God.
 "Gospel Mark has the day off."*

 *"It's on the list," St. Peter wearily points to the clipboard he has been carrying for the last millennium.
 He turns to the second page.
-"It's on line 1,048,323,499,092:"Mark drives to Milwaukee to pick up furniture."*
+"It's on line 1,048,323,499,092* <!--# One Trillion, Forty-Eight Billion, Three Hundred Twenty-Three Million, Four Hundred Ninety-Nine Thousand, Ninety-Two -->*:"Mark drives to Milwaukee to pick up furniture."*

 *"Right.
 That's the one."
 God delivers the pint to the prostitute sitting at the end of the bar (Everyone is welcome here).
 "Let's add some color to his life."*